LikeTheSalad/aaper/README.md

-  All three have the same structure and same base methods, the main difference from an implementation point of view, would be the type of `host` provided in their base functions, for example in the method `onPermissionsRequestResults` we see that our host is of type `Activity`, because we extend from `ActivityRequestStrategy`, whereas if we extend from `FragmentRequestStrategy`, the host will be a `Fragment`.
+  All three have the same structure and same base methods, the main difference from an implementation point of view, would be the type of `host` provided in their base functions, for example in the method `onPermissionsRequestResults` we see that our host is of type `Activity`, because we extend from `ActivityRequestStrategy`, whereas if we extended from `FragmentRequestStrategy`, the host will be a `Fragment`.
 For `AllRequestStrategy`, the host is `Any` or `Object` and you'd have to check its type manually in order to verify whether the current request is for an Activity or a Fragment.